Art History empowers us in our increasingly visual world

-We are an active group of researchers, furthering specialist knowledge and understanding in a range of areas including Pictish art, Medieval architecture, Italian Baroque painting, early modern prints, and Scottish and British painting from the seventeenth to the twentieth centuries.
+We are an active group of researchers, furthering specialist knowledge and understanding in a range of areas including late medieval art and visual culture, early modern prints, European 19th-century art, art theory and historiography, and exhibition history.
 In the 2014 Research Excellence Framework, the impact of our research was rated first in Scotland and second across universities in the United Kingdom.

 Many of our students go on to pursue careers in the art gallery and museum sectors, arts education, auction houses, publishing and journalism, and fine art conservation, together with further postgraduate study.
 Employers of our most recent graduates include Christie’s London, Sotheby’s Zurich, the Weiss Gallery, London, Aberdeen Art Gallery and Museums, the Pier Arts Centre, Orkney, and the McManus Gallery, Dundee.

-History of Art students also acquire transferable skills during the course of their degree which are valuable across a range of career possibilities.
-These include teamwork, time management, and personal initiative, while focused historical study encourages the development of enquiry, analytical and presentational skills.
-These abilities are consistently drawn upon and developed during your four years of undergraduate study in History of Art, through the completion of essays and reports, seminar presentations, fieldwork, and the final year dissertation.
+Art History students also acquire transferable skills during the course of their degree which are valuable across a range of career possibilities.
+These include teamwork, time management, and personal initiative, while focused historical study encourages the development of analytical and presentational skills.
+These abilities are consistently drawn upon and developed during the four years of undergraduate study in Art History, through the completion of essays and reports, seminar presentations, and the final year dissertation.

 Subscribe to our RSS feed to stay up-to-date with upcoming events.